Our Faculty

 Mr. Herbert is an American Arbitration Association Higginbotham Fellow and is a recipient of the Maryland Daily Record Leadership in Law Award and the American Institute of Legal Counsel “10 Best” Employment and Labor Law Attorney for Maryland Award.
 He has been recognized as one of the National Black Lawyers Top 100 Lawyers in 2017.
 He serves on the Board of Directors for the Maryland Public Employer Relations Association (MdPELRA) and The Maryland Labor and Employment Relations Association (MdLERA) and is a member of several bar and professional associations.

 David works as the Writing Services Coordinator and Director of the Writing Center.
-In these capacities respectively, David trains and supports development of writing center staff so that they are more equipped to engage students’ autonomy, agency, lived experiences through the performance of disciplinary writing; and oversees the writing fellows program to collaborate with faculty through providing embedded support in writing intensive courses.
+In these capacities respectively, David trains and supports the development of writing center staff so that they are more equipped to engage students’ autonomy, agency, and lived experiences through the performance of disciplinary writing; and oversees the writing fellows’ program to collaborate with faculty through providing embedded support in writing-intensive courses.

 Mike Kiel is the Interim Head of Reference and Instruction at the University of Baltimore’s Robert.
 L. Bogomolny library.
 He has previously been the Head of Information Literacy Initiatives, which is the librarian in charge of teaching and assessment of student learning.
 He has also been the government documents librarian.